mrdimosthenis/scala-synapses/docs/readme.md

 val randNet = Net(List(2, 3, 1))
 ```

-The first (input) layer of the network has 2 nodes,
+* Input layer: the first layer of the network has 2 nodes.
-the second (hidden) layer has 3 neurons,
+* Hidden layer: the second layer has 3 neurons.
-and the third (output) layer has 1 neurons.
+* Output layer: the third layer has 1 neuron.

 #### Get the json of the random neural network